datagrok-ai/public/tools/README.md

   Running `grok publish` is the same as running `grok publish defaultHost --build --debug`.
 - `check` checks package content (function signatures, import statements of external modules, etc.).
 The check is also run during package publication.
+- `init` modifies a package template by adding config files for linters, IDE, and so on (applies the same options as `create`).
 - `test` runs package tests.
 First, it builds a package and publishes it (these steps can be skipped with flags `--skip-build` and `--skip-publish` correspondingly).